vercel/next.js/docs/deployment.md

 ## ZEIT Now (Recommended)

 The easiest way to deploy Next.js to production is using the **[ZEIT Now platform](https://zeit.co)** from the creators of Next.js.
-[ZEIT Now](https://zeit.co) is an all-in-one platform with global CDN that supports as static & JAMstack deployment and serverless functions.
+[ZEIT Now](https://zeit.co) is an all-in-one platform with Global CDN supporting static & JAMstack deployment and serverless functions.

 ### Getting started